yu-edwin/SmartFit/docs/Sprint4.md

 - Organization of some code on frontend (swift) for readablity
 - Clear assignment of tasks and no conflicts in merging.
 - Group meetings discussing progress and deployment
-- New development branch that was worked on and merged with main after sprint 2.
+- Continuous merge into development from local branch of an issue.
+Merged development into main after the end of sprint.
 - Better code review from peers
 **Improvements for Future**
 - More comments on confusing aspects of code